-In the national Thembisa model, annual numbers of medical male circumcisions are specified as inputs, for each year from 2008-09 to 2020-21.
+In the national Thembisa model, annual numbers of medical male circumcisions are specified as inputs, for each year from 2008-09 to 2021-22.
 For the purpose of parameterizing the provincial models, these numbers are distributed between provinces, making use of disaggregated data as far as possible.
 In the three years for which the provincial disaggregation is missing (2008, 2009 and 2012), the national MMC total has been allocated between provinces in proportion to the average provincial totals over the 2010, 2011 and 2013-2015 years.
 Table 6.3 shows the assumed annual numbers of MMC operations in each year, by province.
-There have been dramatic reductions in MMC numbers in 2020-21 as a result of COVID-19, with numbers dropping by more than two thirds in all provinces except Gauteng (where there appears to have been only a 14% drop).
-The numbers assumed in Limpopo and Mpumalanga provinces are slightly lower than assumed in previous versions of the Thembisa model, over the 2015-2019 and 2013-2019 periods respectively.
+There were dramatic reductions in MMC numbers in 2020-21 as a result of COVID-19, with numbers dropping by more than two thirds in all provinces except Gauteng.
+The numbers assumed in Limpopo and Mpumalanga provinces are slightly lower than assumed in earlier versions of the Thembisa model, over the 2015-2019 and 2013-2019 periods respectively.
 This is because some of the MMC operations performed in these provinces were in fact medical circumcisions in traditional settings, and since these circumcisions are already included in the 'background' circumcision rates (as specified in section 6.2.1), we would be double-counting if we included them here.
-These numbers of medical circumcisions in traditional settings are based on the estimates of Thomas et al [114], and are 4-16% of the annual MMC totals in Limpopo and 3-9% of the annual totals in Mpumalanga.
+These numbers of medical circumcisions in traditional settings are based on the estimates of Thomas et al [118], and are 4-16% of the annual MMC totals in Limpopo and 3-9% of the annual totals in Mpumalanga.